cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 Moreover, implementations can handle errors as needed or desired.
 Where applicable, this document provides guidance for how to deal with explicit errors that are generated in the protocol.
-For example, the "invalid blind" error that is generated in Blind occurs when the client generates a prime factor of the server's public key. {{blind}} indicates that implementations SHOULD retry the Blind function when this error occurs, but an implementation could also handle this exceptional event differently, e.g., by informing the server that the key has been factored.
+For example, "blinding error" is generated in Blind when the client produces a prime factor of the server's public key. {{blind}} indicates that implementations SHOULD retry the Blind function when this error occurs, but an implementation could also handle this exceptional event differently, e.g., by informing the server that the key has been factored.